-- A great start would be to organise your baby room and closets to make space for the baby’s things.
+- A great start would be to organise your baby’s room and closets to make space for the baby’s things.

-- If you have a list of what you need for the baby, then get to shopping.
-Shop on the internet, order the stuff that you need and keep it ready.
+- If you have a list of what you need for the baby, go shopping.
+Shop online, order the stuff you need and keep it ready.

 - Get your partner or spouse to play games or put puzzles together.

-- When you have a home you always have a project that needs to be accomplished.
-You may want to draw plans of refurbishing your kitchen, changing the upholstery in your lounge furniture, or eve re-decorating your bedroom.
+- When you have a home, you always have a project to accomplish.
+You may want to draw plans to refurbish your kitchen, change the upholstery in your lounge furniture, or even redecorate your bedroom.